- What is Clinical Acupuncture

 - It gives quick relief.

-- It requires less time per session & fewer sessions.
+- It requires less time per session and fewer sessions.

 - It retains the Holistic Health base of Traditional Chinese Acupuncture.